 MRI

-MRI can only be ordered by a specialist.
-If your knee injury was traumatic (accident, tackle or landing awkwardly) an MRI will visualise the structures within the knee joint to rule out any other injuries to the menisci (Knee Meniscus Tear) and ligaments (Anterior Cruciate Ligament injury (ACL injury).
+MRI can only be ordered by a surgeon.
+If your knee injury was traumatic (accident, tackle, or landing awkwardly) an MRI visualizes the structures within your knee joint to rule out any other injuries to the menisci (Knee Meniscus Tear) and ligaments (Anterior Cruciate Ligament injury (ACL injury).

-Why is my quadriceps tendinitis not going away?
+Why is the quadriceps tendinitis not going away?

 Your pain and tightness will be worse AFTER the activity rather than during.
 The reason for this is the inflammatory cells attempting to heal the tissue when you rest, causing an increase in pressure in and around the tendon.
 Tendons have poor blood supply compared to muscles and, therefore, take longer to heal and recover.